-Before constructing a major federal action significantly affecting the environment, the Authority must complete an environmental review and permitting process pursuant to applicable federal and state law and regulations.
-On September 8, 1997, the Federal Aviation Administration (FAA) granted a favorable Record of Decision satisfactorily concluding the FAA's actions on the environmental process.
+Before constructing a major federal action significantly affecting the environment, the Authority must complete an environmental review and permitting process pursuant to applicable federal and state laws and regulations.
+On September 8, 1997, the Federal Aviation Administration (FAA) granted a favorable Record of Decision satisfactory concluding the FAA's actions on the environmental process.
 The United States Army Corps of Engineers originally issued a Section 404 permit on October 21, 1998 to discharge dredge or fill material for the initial and future construction of the Global TransPark.
 The permit has been extended to October 21, 2028.

 The Authority will continue to fully comply with all applicable environmental laws, regulations, and policies and does not currently anticipate any material adverse effects on its continued operations or financial condition as a result of its compliance therewith.
 The possibility that environmental liability may arise is an inherent risk in any development such as the Global TransPark.
-Additionally, unforeseeable legislative actions by federal, state, or local governments regarding new environmental laws or regulation could increase the cost of and/or delay in developing the Global TransPark.
+Additionally, unforeseeable legislative actions by federal, state,